 Sometimes, I didn’t have the best car attendant, but that was the exception, not the norm.

 My favorite part of a roomette is that I can stretch out, watch the scenery go by, and listen to something without headphones (as long as I keep the volume low).
 I also love using the upper berth because when I wake up in the morning, I can sit up with my coffee and push my bed out of the way.
-If I want to stay up late, I can have my bed ready, too.
+If I want to stay up late, I can also have my bed ready.

 Reminder: Circumstances can shift at any moment.
 While I strive to update everything, Amtrak may make changes without my knowledge.